 Our Stanford coach drilled into us in the week before the USF match that the “best team” did not always win at soccer.
 What was key he said was that we were “all on the same page” in terms of exactly what we were to do.
 If we were all of a single mind, he said, we could beat any team that is not so well coordinated.

 True or not, we believed it.
 We practiced our “tight marking” and “quick counters” endlessly that week.
 We played Dutch “total futbol” wherein we were constantly limiting USF’s space (in soccer, space = time) so as to create as much “rush” to their game as possible and force mistakes.
 And when mistakes were made, we would ferociously come forward.
-In time, our unity created dissention on the USF team.
+In time, our unity created dissent on the USF team.
 We did not play in awe; we played as one.
-Remarkably, we managed to tie USF that day 4-4.
+Remarkably, we managed to tie USF that day 4-4, with all four Stanford goals being scored by the “Messi” of our day, Bob Geiger.
 As I write this article, I can still feel the rush of blood through my body simply remembering the experience.
 We were down 1-0 and 2-1 and 3-2 and 4-3, yet we always came back.
 We believed and our team unity and collaboration allowed a minor miracle to happen.
 Needless to say, watching the recent U.S. team success and Landon Donovan’s game tying and winning goals brought tears to my eyes.

 Competition, Collaboration and Integrity